 - Requires a credit score of 640 or higher

-- Requires 3+ years of trucking experience
+- Requires at least two years of trucking experience

 - Strong industry reputation